Am I Mediocre? The Truth Most People Don’t Want to Face

 Stagnant Mediocrity:

-- Repeated cycles without real progress
+- Repeated cycles without meaningful progress

 - Avoidance of discomfort